martinduguey/personnalpage/index.md

 ---
 After getting my french Baccalaureate in 2016, I decided to develop my scientific knowledge by studying Mathematics, Physics and Engineering Sciences through intensive courses preparing for french Engineering Schools (CPGE).
 It allowed me to create an interest in Applied Mathematics and helped me being received at Sup Galilée Engineering School in MACS programm, Applied Mathematics and Scientific Calculus.
-Deeply interested in quantitative finance, I am currently working in a consulting firm that provides tools and analytics for risk management (IPV, PVA and Reserves related topics) after graduating from the Université Paris Cité with a Master 2 degree in
-Random Modelling, Finance and Statistics (ex-DEA Laure ELIE).
+After graduating from the Université Paris Cité with a Master 2 degree in Random Modelling, Finance and Statistics (ex-DEA Laure ELIE), I had the opportunity to discover risk and accounting value (IPV, PVA and Reserves related topics) before focusing now on the pricing of Fixed Income derivatives.

 # Projects